 The concentric rings over the desk at Chelsea drug store may remind of the alternate psychedelic interior of the house in the Avengers episode.

-There's nothing novel about these black an white rings, or such mazes (reflected or physical).
-What makes me wonder about all this are these in combination with certain elements of the Avengers story taken in consideration, there seem a number of correspondances, most strikingly the protective lions as in ACO Shenley Lodge becomes the home of the Cat Woman who attacks Alex and the cats trip him up as he flees after assaulting her.
-In the book, the cats to literally attack him.
+There's nothing novel about these black and white rings, or such mazes (reflected or physical).
+But, all the elements of the Avengers story taken in consideration, there seem a number of correspondances, most strikingly the protective lions, as in ACO Shenley Lodge becomes the home of the Cat Woman who attacks Alex, and whose cats trip him up as he flees after assaulting her.
+In the book, the cats do literally attack him.

 Also, what sits above the desk at the record store but the Beatles Magical Mystery Tour, which also returns us to the idea of the hallucinatory tour, though in a more mystical way, and connects directly with 2001.<

 Much of this could be coincidental.
 But...

 After the "Star Gate" sequence in 2001, accomplished by a "Slit Scan" machine, we have a period of altered aerial landscapes.
 Footage is used from Monument Valley, and IMDB states that footage is also utilized that was originally shot for Dr. Strangelove.
 I've read several reports that footage for 2001 was from the coastline of the Outer Hebrides in Scotland.
 Was both footage from the Hebrides and Dr. Strangelove used?
 Shot on separate occasions?
 The Dr. Strangelove footage was taken over a broad geographical area.
 Did it include the Outer Hebrides footage?